-The first criteria in finding the suitable rooftops were the shadow aspect of the structure.
+The first criterion in finding suitable rooftops was the shadow aspect of the structure.
 The heights of structures were used to perceive the shaded structures.
 Shaded structures were not selected to analyze the rooftop solar energy potential because this condition reduces the overall performance of solar panels [10].

 The rooftop surface area is another criterion that was determined through the digitized map.
-It was considered as a criterion in identifying suitable rooftops because a typical 5 kilowatts peak (kWp) solar PV system installation occupies about 30 square meters [11] of surface area on the roof.
+It was considered as a criterion in identifying suitable rooftops because a typical 5kilowatt peak (kWp) solar PV system installation occupies about 30 square meters [11] of surface area on the roof.